Brian D. Lyman is an Annapolis attorney with a reputation of being a fierce litigator and a lawyer who knows the statutes and rules inside and out.

 Organization and preparedness are among Mr. Lyman’s strongest attributes.
 He is highly intuitive and capable of anticipating the needs of his client.
 Mr. Lyman takes pride in being prepared for each possible scenario, which often gives his clients the advantage in the courtroom.

 Mr. Lyman joined the Annapolis law firm Hillman, Brown & Darrow as a law clerk in 2000 while still attending The George Washington University Law School.
 He became an Associate Attorney in 2003 upon his admission to the Maryland Bar.
 Mr. Lyman was admitted to the United States District Court for Maryland in 2004 and to the District of Columbia Bar in 2011.
 He has been admitted Pro Hac Vice to United States District Court for the Northern District of Illinois (Chicago) and United States District Court for the Southern District of Ohio (Columbus) for complex litigations involving trade secrets and intellectual property and insurance and financing contracts.

 Love of competition and a strong desire to win follow Mr. Lyman outside the courtroom.
-He is an avid sailor and Commodore of the Round Bay Sailing Association.
-Mr. Lyman is also a member of the United States Naval Academy Golf Club.
+He is an avid sailor and was Commodore of the Round Bay Sailing Association and a member of the United States Naval Academy Golf Club.
 He resides in Sherwood Forest, with his wife, Lisa, and five children.

 Alcohol Beverage Licenses

 Property & Real Estate

 2003 Court of Appeals, Maryland